jupyterhub/jupyterhub/examples/user-sharing/README.md

 ]
 ```

-And to make it more convenient, grant this permission tot he default token used,
+And to make it more convenient, grant this permission to the default token used,
 so sharing actions can be taken from JupyterLab javascript:

 ```python